-5.1 The Fiscal Cost of Teacher Absence
+5.1.
+The fiscal cost of teacher absence

 High levels of teacher absence translate into considerable waste of public funds since teacher salaries are the largest component of education spending in most countries, including India.
 One way of estimating these costs is to calculate the total salary cost paid to teachers for days of work that they were expected to attend, but do not.
 Note that this is not a cost that would be saved if teacher absence were to be reduced (since the full teacher salaries would be paid in either case).
-However, it is standard in the corruption literature to measure the cost of corruption by the amount of public expenditure that does not reach its intended goal (often referred to as 'leakage'), and to measure the impact of interventions to reduce corruption by quantifying the reduction in leakage, even if there is no reduction in fiscal outlay (Reinikka and Svensson, 2004, 2005; Niehaus and Sukhtankar, 2013; Muralidharan, Niehaus and Sukhtankar, 2016).29 We follow a similar approach here by first quantifying the salary cost of absence as an estimate of 'leakage' in education spending, and then using these costs as the metric to evaluate alternate policy approaches to reducing ESTR.
+However, it is standard in the corruption literature to measure the cost of corruption by the amount of public expenditure that does not reach its intended goal (often referred to as 'leakage'), and to measure the impact of interventions to reduce corruption by quantifying the reduction in leakage, even if there is no reduction in fiscal outlay (Reinikka and Svensson, 2004;Reinikka and Svensson, 2005;Niehaus and Sukhtankar, 2013;Muralidharan et al., 2016).
+We follow a similar approach here by first quantifying the salary cost of absence as an estimate of 'leakage' in education spending, and then using these costs as the metric to evaluate alternate policy approaches to reducing ESTR.